 Larry Johnson Tribute

-When Jerry West was asked back in 92 to pick the best passer, rebounder, scorer, etc for a card insert series for Upper Deck, he selected Larry Johnson as the “Future Best All-Around Player.”
+When Jerry West was asked back in 1992 to pick the best passer, rebounder, scorer, etc for a special insert card series for Upper Deck, he selected Larry Johnson as the “Future Best All-Around Player.”

 Then two months after signing the biggest deal in NBA history (12 years/$81 million), he injured his back and ended his road to becoming the best all-around player in the league.
 The UNLV great and coolest grandma ever still played a decade in the NBA and will always be remembered by Hornets, Knicks and most basketball fans lucky enough to see him in his prime as one of the best basketball talents ever.